nhoffman/portfolio/content/pages/software.md

 orders for lab tests.
 I described this application in a [presentation](../images/hoffman-api2017.pptx) at the 2017 Pathology Informatics Summit (annual meeting of the Association for Pathology Informatics).
-Here's the abstract for that presentations:
+Here's the abstract for that presentation:

 > Many laboratory information systems (LIS) do not provide real-time notification of new orders, relying instead on batched, asynchronous